Buchu

 Plant Biology

 The buchu shrub can grow up to 6.5 feet (2.0 m) tall and bears small, rounded leaves, which are glossy and have serrate edges.
-The buchu flowers are also small and shaped like stars, normally being white or pale purple in color.
+The buchu flowers are also small and shaped like stars, typically white or pale purple in color.

 • Classification

 Buchu (Agathosma betulina) is member of the Rutaceae family, which comprises more than 900 species across 150 genera, mostly found in tropical and subtropical regions, mainly in Australia and South Africa.
-Well-known members of the also called citrus family are kumquat (Fortunella spp.) lemon (Citrus limon), grapefruit (Citrus x paradisi), and rue (Ruta graveolens).
+Well-known members of the citrus family include kumquat (Fortunella spp.), lemon (Citrus limon), grapefruit (Citrus x paradisi), and rue (Ruta graveolens).

 • Related Species

-The genus Agathosma is composed by only three species: A. betulina (buchu), A. crenulata (oval leaf buchu), and A. serratofolia (long leaf buchu).
-While the first two species of buchu can be safely used medicinally, special attention should be given to the potentially toxic A. crenulata, which is very similar in appearance, although the leaves are more than twice as long as they are broad.
+The genus Agathosma is composed of only three species: A. betulina (buchu), A. crenulata (oval leaf buchu), and A. serratofolia (long leaf buchu).
+While the first two species of buchu can be safely used medicinally, special attention should be given to the potentially toxic A. crenulata, which is very similar in appearance, though its leaves are more than twice as long as they are broad.

 Historical Information

-Buchu leaves were first exported to Britain in 1790 and by 1821 the plant became so popular that was included in the British Pharmacopeia as an effective medicine for "cystitis, urethritis, nephritis, and catarrh of the bladder."
+Buchu leaves were first exported to Britain in 1790, and by 1821, the plant had become so popular that it was included in the British Pharmacopeia as an effective medicine for "cystitis, urethritis, nephritis, and catarrh of the bladder."

 Economic Data